 Recently, I made a Mexican Lasagna using a combination of fire-roasted tomatoes and hatch chili sauce.
 This two-ingredient enchilada sauce, for example, is simple and can also be prepared beforehand if food prepping.

 To avoid using any oil, add half of the enchilada sauce n the bottom of a 9 X 13-inch pan, and then roll the enchiladas together.

 ROLLING THE TORTILLAS FOR VEGAN ENCHILADAS

 As soon as the pan's bottom is covered in half the enchilada sauce, it is time to roll the tortillas.

 First, lay each tortilla on a flat surface.
 Next, using the combined jackfruit mixture, place a generous amount in the middle of the tortilla lengthwise.

 Then, fold both ends, tuck, and roll the tortilla tightly, keeping the jackfruit filling inside.
 The trick, then, is to lay each tortilla in the base of the pan, on top of half the enchilada sauce, seam down.
 As a result, the filling will stay inside the tortillas.

 Now, pour the remaining enchilada sauce equally over the top of the stuffed tortillas.
 For a bonus, using a squirt bottle, I drizzled additional Skinny NachoCheese Sauce on top.

 GARNISH OPTIONS FOR VEGAN ENCHILADAS

 Even though these enchiladas are fabulous alone, I love to add extras to make them pretty and a bit more yummy.

 - Nacho Cheese Sauce

-Because I love Mexican food, I often find myself thinking about the possibilities of different recipes to make.
-Without a doubt, vegan enchiladas are a game-changer.
+Because I love Mexican food, I often think about the possibilities of different recipes, but, without a doubt, vegan enchiladas are a game-changer.
 My family, for instance, is my test kitchen.
 And, by no means are they easily swayed.

 Even though I love my Green Plant-Based Potato and Kale Enchiladas, my family is now a fan of my new vegan enchilada recipe.

 DO YOU LOVE MEXICAN FOOD?
 TRY THESE RECIPES: